Skip to main content

 2. Technical and safety information

-The dossier needs to contain all the information that is requested within the applicable guidance.
 We need this information to understand more about the product or process and how it is intended to be used.
-This will allow us to carry out a thorough risk assessment, where appropriate, to ensure the product or process can be used safely.
-The application portal includes a checklist to help you ensure your dossier is complete.
+This will allow us to carry out a thorough risk assessment, where appropriate, to verify whether the product or process can be used safely to inform the decision on whether the application will be authorised.
+The application portalincludes a checklist to help you ensure your dossier is complete when you submit it.

 You should clearly list all the data provided and explain how it supports the application.
 You must submit all relevant data, whether the results are supportive of the product or not, to demonstrate that you understand the risks and have identified how these can be managed.

-Please note, our working language is English.
-Dossiers can be accepted in English and Welsh.
 Any documents, including supporting documents such as annexes or references that are in other languages must be translated and the translation provided with the submission.

 Copies of all references and a table of references should be provided, which should clearly indicate which files or parts of files are regarded as confidential and for which a data protection request has been made.